jwiedeman/Apollo64/docs/ui/ui_frame_reference.md

 `AgcRuntime` instance is supplied, the builder also injects an `agc` block with program state, annunciators, register displays, recent macro history, pending PRO acknowledgements, and execution metrics.

+`performance` captures the most recent instrumentation snapshot from the simulation loop.
+It summarizes tick durations, HUD render cadence, audio queue depth, input latency, and logging cadence so UI overlays and regression tooling can validate budgets without reprocessing mission logs.

 ### `time`